eXtremal-ik7/poolfrontend/doc/httpApi.md

 ### return values:
 * sessionid: unique session identifier, needed for other api functions
 * status: can be "ok" or one of defined error codes:
-  * unknown_login: login does not exists in pool database (this error code can be removed, not safe)
   * invalid_password: login/password mismatch
   * user_not_active: user registered, but not activated using special link sent to email